Jena Dickey – Founder and Artistic Director

 Benjamin Ehrlich, VoiceMale and TrebleMaker Accompanist

-Born at Wright-Patterson AFB, but a native of Bainbridge, Georgia, Benjamin has studied organ with Willis Bodine, Mark Coffey, Laura Ellis, and Joseph Galema.
+Born at Wright-Patterson AFB, but a native of Bainbridge, Georgia, Benjamin has studied organ with Laura Ellis and Joseph Galema and piano with Annette Joe and Betty Sue Shepherd.
 He received his Bachelor of Music in Organ Performance from the University of Florida and the Service Playing Certificate from the American Guild of Organists.
-While residing in the South, Benjamin served churches in Georgia, Alabama, and Florida as pianist and organist, including eight years as Organist at First United Methodist Church in Gainesville, Florida.
-He is active in the Denver area as an accompanist, working with the choirs at Jefferson High School, Edgewater and Sandoval Elementary, Denver.
-Benjamin is past Dean of the Denver chapter, American Guild of Organists, and currently serves as Calendar Coordinator.
+Benjamin is active in the Denver area as an accompanist, working regularly with the choirs at Jefferson Jr./Sr. High, and Sandoval Elementary.
+Benjamin also serves as Organist at Church of the Holy Comforter, Broomfield, where he provides service music on the 1869 E. & G.G.
+Hook organ, Colorado’s oldest pipe organ.

 Prior to joining Highlands Ranch High School Choir, Chantal was a member of the Associated Boards of the Royal Schools of Music (ABRSM) with many years’ experience of teaching music skill from children to adult for the Royal Schools of Music examination.
 Chantal provides piano accompaniment to music competitions to all instruments, including voice.
 She has performed scheduled concerts and musical productions for many churches and Highlands Ranch High School.